Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Comparison with Incremental Nonlinear Dynamic Inversion including Actuators

 In \cite{Raab2019} an approach can be found to resolve this problem.
-With the error dynamics proposed in \eqref{eq_errordyn_exact}, the control law proposed in \cite{Raab2019} can be formulated using the notation of this paper as
+With the error dynamics proposed in Eq. \eqref{eq_errordyn_exact}, the control law proposed in \cite{Raab2019} can be formulated using the notation of this paper as

-This is again equal to the corresponding NDI law in \eqref{eq_siso_ctrl_law_final_complex} with $F_x \dot{x}$ neglected.
-Compared to equation \eqref{eq_ewoud_cl}, it does not have the assumption of equal actuators and it offers the option to specify a desired $\Omega_y$.
+This is again equal to the corresponding NDI law in Eq. \eqref{eq_siso_ctrl_law_final_complex} with $\boldsymbol{F_x} \boldsymbol{\dot{x}}$ neglected.
+Compared to Eq. \eqref{eq_ewoud_cl}, it does not have the assumption of equal actuators and it offers the option to specify a desired $\boldsymbol{\Omega_y}$.